Robert McCune: Washington Redskins

-McCune was originally drafted by the Washington Redskins in the fifth round (154th overall) of the 2005 NFL Draft.
+McCune was originally selected by the Washington Redskins in the fifth round (154th overall) of the 2005 NFL draft.
 He spent the majority of his rookie season on the Redskins' practice squad before being promoted to the active roster on November 6, 2005.
 He played in five games and two playoff games, logging seven special teams tackles.
 He made his professional debut in Week 9 against the Philadelphia Eagles, and led the team in special teams tackles with three in a Week 10 contest against the Tampa Bay Buccaneers.

 McCune struggled during training camp with the Redskins in 2006, with then-linebackers coach Dale Lindsey saying his development was "not where we want it to be."
 McCune was once again waived prior to the regular season in 2006 and rejoined the Redskins' practice squad.
 He remained there until December 12, when he was signed to the active roster of the Miami Dolphins.